infracamp/infracamp/docs/getting-started/_ref_setup.md

 # Copy'n'Paste setup

-Setting up a new workstation is no big deal.
-You don't need dependent sdks, libraries and tools.
+Setting up a new workstation is easy.
+The only software required (docker, curl, git) is part of most linux distributions.

-The only required software is part of featured linux distributions.
+## Setup your workstation <small>on Debain/Ubuntu, [klick here for Windows / MacOS](setup/)</small>

-## Setup your workstation <small>on Debain/Ubuntu, [see here for other platforms](setup/)</small>
+Logged in with your regular user account (not root), open a terminal and execute:

 <pre>
-<code data-toggle="tooltip" data-placement="left"
+<code data-toggle="tooltip" data-placement="right"
 title="Install required packages"
 >sudo apt-get update && sudo apt-get install -y docker.io curl git ssh</code>
 <code data-toggle="tooltip" data-placement="left"